HacKanCuBa/passphrase-py/README.md

 **Passphrase** doesn't require any external library, just Python 3 core.

+#### Attacker can perform a timing attack

+Words for passphrases and characters for passwords are randomly fetched from indexed lists.
+The process is: generate a random number, use it as index for the list, get the word or character.
+Timing - somehow - access time to this list would retrieve no difference from some number against another, so I think this scenario does not affect **Passphrase**, nor permits passphrase/password guessing.
+However, it is possible to somehow force the list into certain memory pages and time cache-miss, and try to guess the word gotten from the list.
+It could be an over complicated attack, yet it does exist.

 ## Timings

 I realize at some point that the library was taking waaay longer to work than before (I solved it in [2c0eb8b](https://github.com/HacKanCuBa/passphrase-py/commit/2c0eb8bb8057f1c9437dba85a2df198a6f04c5ac)), so I decided to measure each version runtime from now on.
 So here's the runtime table for each tag: